tototto/tp/docs/team/tayjunwen.md

  5. Contributed ideas during discussions in weekly meetings.
  6. Set forward each iteration task and planning to ensure smooth project progress.
  7. Perform code enhancement for Logging and Assertion.
+ 8. Assist to create the setup of additional Junit Testcases.

 ### Review/mentoring contributions: